philotas/django-rpx-plus/README.md

         # (Optional)
         #RPX_TRUSTED_PROVIDERS = ''

+        # (Optional)
+        # Sets the language of the sign-in interface for *ONLY* the popup and the embedded
+        # widget.
+For the valid language options, see the 'Sign-In Interface Localization'
+        # section of https://rpxnow.com/docs.
+If not specified, defaults to 'en'.
+        #RPX_LANGUAGE_PREFERENCE = 'en'

         # If it is the first time a user logs into your site through RPX, we will send
         # them to a page so that they can register on your site.
 The purpose is to